awendsjo/reppin_your_constituency/README.md

 ## Overview

-This repository contains the data, code, and documentation required to replicate the analysis presented in my forthcoming paper in *Political Geography*.
+This repository contains the data, code, and documentation required to replicate the analysis presented in the paper "Reppin' your Constituency?
+Urban-Rural Differences in Geographical Representation in Swedish Parliamentary Debates" forthcoming in *Political Geography*.

 ## Repository Structure